 There are no shortage of these wealthy enclaves in New England.
 Here are six of them, and stories of the hijinks, scandal and outright odd behavior that helped make them famous.

-Shepard Hill in Squam Lake (Holderness, N.H.)
-The Shepard Hill Historic District is made up of 17 summer retreats built between 1870 and 1921.
-The area was one of the first to be developed as a summer colony overlooking Squam Lake.
-The first summer cottagers on Squam were mostly a collection of wealthy alumni of Yale University.
-Over time Squam became a preferred New England summer destination for many New Hampshire and Massachusetts wealthy families.
+The Shepard Hill Historic District in Holderness, N.H., is one of a number of wealthy enclaves on Squam Lake.
+Made up of 17 summer retreats built between 1870 and 1921, it was one of the first developed as a summer colony.
+Those first summer cottagers consisted of wealthy alumni of Yale University.
+Over time many wealthy Massachusetts and New Hampshire families came to prefer Squam.

 In July of 1947, Squam became the center of national attention.
 Harry Ellis Straw owned a cottage on the lake.
 Straw was a wealthy Manchester, N.H. banker, grandson of New Hampshire mill owner and Governor Ezekial Straw.
 His adopted daughter Anne was a senior at Smith College.

 On July 21, 1947 Anne disappeared from the Straw summer cottage.
 Anne was beautiful and, what’s more, rich.
 Due $7 million, the heiress’ disappearance shocked the state and the country.
 Police first suspected the obvious.
 A boat that Anne had been using was found adrift.
 Police called in a team from the U.S. Navy.
 Boats crisscrossed the entire surface of Squam for signs that she had drowned.
 Divers searched the bottom.
 But they found nothing and police announced they had ruled out drowning.

 Anne had high spirits, and friends suggested she might have eloped or simply run away on a lark.
 Police theorized she might have been kidnapped.
 On July 28, police took a call: “I am Anne Straw.
 I am not dead or missing and I do not want to be annoyed by any further publicity,” the caller said.